 Under the securities laws of the United States, our directors, executive officers and any persons holding more than 10% of our common stock are required to report their initial ownership of our common stock and any subsequent changes in that ownership to the Securities and Exchange Commission.
 Specific due dates for these reports have been established and we are required to identify in this Proxy Statement those persons who failed to timely file these reports.
-Based solely on our review of the copies of such forms received by us, or written representation from certain reporting persons, we believe that all of the filing requirements for such persons were satisfied for 2015.
+Based solely on our review of the copies of such forms received by us, or written representation from certain reporting persons, we believe that all of the filing requirements for such persons were satisfied for 2017, except for Form 4 filings for each of Barry Flannelly, Hervé Hoppenot, Reid Huber, Eric Siegel, Paula Swain and Wenging Yao that were due on February 16, 2017 and were filed on February 28, 2017 relating to shares issued upon vesting of performance shares that occurred on February 14, 2017.